2018 23

 Les Carmes Haut Brion's spectacular cellar - (Copyright Giorgio Bocoshvili)

 Les Carmes Haut Brion can trace its roots back to the 16th century.
-For 200 years+, it was owned by Carmelite order.
+For over 200 years, it was owned by Carmelite order.
 During the French Revolution, the state was confiscated and sold in 1840 to Bordeaux wine merchant Leon Colin.
-Since then Chantecaille-Furt family were the owners until 2010, when Pichet Real estate group purchased it.
+Since then, the Chantecaille-Furt family has been the owners until 2010, when Pichet Real Estate Group purchased it.
 In 2012, the new owner brought a well-qualified winemaker/director to Les Carmes Haut Brion to improve quality dramatically.
 Guillaume Pouthier arrived at Carmes Haut Brion from the same position at a famous producer in Rhone, Chapoutier.

 From the start, he's introduced a unique technique, which winemakers frequently use in Rhone.
 Instead of already sorted grapes in vats, whole bunches of grapes are placed before fermentation and maceration.
-It should give more freshness, flavors, and aromas to the wine.
-This technique was introduced first time at Les Carmes in the 2012 vintage.
+This technique should add more freshness, flavors, and aromas to the wine.
+It was introduced for the first time at Les Carmes in the 2012 vintage.

 There were raised eyebrows among winemakers in Bordeaux when Guillaume Pouthier started to use it, but gradually, this technique spread out in Bordeaux.
 Under his direction, Les Carmes Haut Brion has more stability, precision, focus, finesse, and sophisticated touch.

-This property is located inside the Bordeaux city limits, even closer to the town itself than Haut Brion and La Mission Haut Brion are.
+This property is located within the city limits of Bordeaux, even closer to the town itself than Haut Brion and La Mission Haut Brion are.
 The surroundings are beautiful, with a lake, a large park, and an old bridge.
-After several additions, there are now around 29 hectares of vineyard with 35 years old vines, planted with 55% Merlot, 30% Cabernet Franc and 15% Cabernet Sauvignon.
+After several additions, there are now around 29 hectares of vineyard with 35-year-old vines planted with 55% Merlot, 30% Cabernet Franc, and 15% Cabernet Sauvignon.
 In addition to that, a state-of-the-art cellar, looking like an upside-down boat, was ready for use in 2016.

-LCHB uses the biggest amount of Cabernet Franc in the blend of all properties at Left Bank, more than 1/3 in the blend.
-Temperature is always 2-3 degrees higher here because of being situated so close to Bordeaux city.
-It also means the harvest starts early (1-2 weeks before the properties outside Bordeaux).
+LCHB uses more Cabernet Franc in the blend than any other property at Left Bank, more than 1/3.
+Because the vineyard is situated so close to Bordeaux, the temperature is always 2-3 degrees higher here.
+This also means the harvest starts early (1-2 weeks before the properties outside Bordeaux).

 2018 26